Without a living will, you risk:

 A healthcare proxy gives authority to make medical decisions to someone else.

-While a living will gives explicit direction to the medical team.
+While a living will gives explicit direction to the medical staff.

 The healthcare proxy makes medical decisions on your behalf.